MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

     ``${workspace_loc:architecture-repository/ivysettings.xml}``.
   - :guilabel:`Apply and Close`

-Here is the layout of the Architecture Repository for STM32F746G-DISCO.
+Here is the layout of the Architecture Repository for the STM32F746G-DISCO Platform.

 .. figure:: images/platform_architecture-repository.png
    :align: center